BAMresearch/ctsimu-artist-module/docs/coordinate_system.md

 * `v` — The `v` basis vector in terms of the reference coordinate system.
 * `w` — The `w` basis vector in terms of the reference coordinate system.
 * `is_attached_to_stage` — If the coordinate system is assumed to be attached to the stage (`1`) or not (`0`).
 If it is attached to the stage, its reference coordinate system is the stage coordinate system.
+* `in_world { stageCS }` — Return a copy of this coordinate system with the reference being the world coordinate system.
+The stage coordinate system must be passed as a `::ctsimu::coordinate_system`.

 ### Setter Functions